DoepDopiDope/WerewolvesCompany/README.md

 The Witch has two potions, and can do two things:
 - Poison another player and kill him (once per round)
 - Protect another player and make him immune **once** to a Werewolf attack (once per round).
-The immune player won't know he has been immunized, nor will he know he loses his immune status
+The immune player won't know he has been immunized, nor will he know he loses his immune status.
+The Witch cannot protect herself.

 Note that unlike the original Werewolves game, the Witch here does not revive a dead player.
 This change was made so that a killed-player cannot instantly reveal the Werewolf(ves) identity.